rcaldas-com/obd2/README.md

 You need Docker or install the python requirements in your env or venv

-With Docker:
+Docker Install:
 - Install docker if not already installed: [Docker Install](https://docs.docker.com/engine/install/)

-- Get docker-compose binary for your system: [Docker Compose Install](https://docs.docker.com/compose/install/)
+Run Docker:
-- Run: `docker-compose up`
+- Run: `docker compose up`

 Local run:
 - `cd app`